pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 After applying this set of simple rules, **479** pairs of symbol classes are left, the following check-ups will be conducted on the level of character classes.

+### Checking pairs of symbol classes

+To check the results of rules application it is possible to generate the examples of symbol pairs from the aforementioned classes.

 > [!NOTE]
 > Several cases where rules are violated were found, thus, an update is needed.
 > Also, the strategy probably should be reconsidered: more focused approach should be better.